owncast/owncast.github.io/content/docs/encoding.md

 ## Audio

-Any changes to audio when streaming is additional work in the encoding process.
-Luckily for most people what you're sending from your broadcasting software is generally reasonable and additional work won't be needed, even for low-bandwidth viewers.
-By default Owncast will not change the audio stream and instead just pass it along to the end users.
-However, if you need to change the audio bitrate for some reason, such as you want your low quality stream to have much lower quality audio, it'll go through the transcoding process and become `AAC` encoded audio to your viewers.
-But by default it's suggested to leave this as defaults and only change it if you need to.
+What you're sending from your broadcasting software is generally reasonable and additional conversation isn't required, even for low-bandwidth viewers.
+Owncast will not change the audio stream and instead just pass it along to the end users to save additional work being performed.

 ## How you configure your broadcasting software matters.